Australia & New Zealand’s leading nutrition & dietetics educators & researchers

 Curtin University, Western Australia

-Andrea Begley is an Associate Professor in the School of Population Health.
-Currently she is the Discipline Lead for Nutrition & Dietetics and Acting course co-ordinator for the Masters of Dietetics.
+Andrea Begley is Professor in the School of Population Health.
+Currently she is the Director of Learning & Teaching, previously being the Discipline Lead for Nutrition & Dietetics.

 She has been at Curtin as a permanent staff member since 1996 is a highly experienced lecturer winning teaching awards including being awarded Senior Fellow of the Higher Education Academy (UK) in 2019.